brunojppb/brunojppb.github.io/_posts/2023-07-23-node-distributed-lock.md

 - **startWork**: An async callback that starts doing the actual background job processing.
 - **stopWork**: An async callback that stops any background job processing.
-This is important for cases where a worker don't manage to renew the lock so it needs to stop and wait.
+This is important for cases where a worker doesn't manage to renew the lock so it needs to stop and wait.

 These callbacks are our services interface which allow us to make our state